SpaceTeam/web_ecui_houbolt/README.md

 Commands to run the ecui

-In the TXV_ECUI_WEB folder execute
+In the TXV_ECUI_WEB folder execute one of the following (depending on what you want to use ECUI for)

+	bash install-large-teststand.sh
+	bash install-small-teststand.sh
-	bash install.sh
+	bash install-small-oxfill.sh

 and in TXV_ECUI_LLServer, if no console ouputs are required